+31 10 714 48 82

 There are no rules or regulations for marine elevator service companies to be “maker approved”.
 Some manufacturers imply the need for it though; they insist that only OEM approved technicians are allowed to work on their marine elevators; an owner could be held liable in case of a possible incident.

 This point is understandable from a commercial point of view, but legally there is no basis for it and no liability insurer can force an owner to do so.
 In fact, it is forbidden within the EU to protect the market in such a way.*

 Some interesting details.
-Often OEMs service other brands of marine elevators themselves, not following their own authorization rules they propagate.
-OEMs are also quite reluctant to hand out authorization letters to marine elevator service companies.
-Market protection of their own installed base can be a (silently) heard reason, but another excuse that is heard in the market is that "it's just too much hassle to manage an agent network".
-From Schindler KK: “Business style of this kind is very difficult for us to handle, so we decided not to have authorized companies”.
+Often OEMs service other brands of marine elevators themselves, not following their own authorisation rules they propagate.
+OEMs are also quite reluctant to hand out authorisation letters to marine elevator service companies.
+Market protection of their own installed base can be a (silently) heard reason, but another excuse that is heard in the market is that “it’s just too much hassle to manage an agent network”.
+From Schindler KK: “Business style of this kind is very difficult for us to handle, so we decided not to have authorised companies”.

 *Note: OEMs can however dictate to owners to use their services exclusively during the warranty period.
 If owners do not abide by this, their warranty claims can be declined.

 There is no such thing as an ISO or Class certified company